Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

 .. important::

-   Considering performance issues and time constraints, we werent able to simulate everything.
+   Considering performance issues and time constraints, we weren't able to simulate those with the 250 m Cell width .
-   For example After visualizing Chile event for 2 days for every resolution given in the question, we realized that we made a mistake in our tsunamievent2d setup and we tried to simulate everything again and fixed the function.
+   For example After visualizing Chile event for 2 days, we realized that we made a mistake in our tsunamievent2d setup in submission 5 and we tried to simulate everything again and fixed the function.

 .. code-block:: cpp